Legal Billing Software: The 18 Best Options in 2025

 Payment Processing

-When you’re choosing a payment processing provider, the key issues are pricing and funding time.
+When you’re choosing a payment processing provider, the key issues are pricing, bar compliance, and funding time.

 Funding time is the amount of time that passes between processing a payment and funds hitting your account.
 This can range from hours to several days.